 · All ERN member institutions can be visited according to an appropriate scope

-Some institutions with long-standing experience in neurorehabilitation, autonomic failure in atypical parkinsonism, or DBS as treatment in dystonia have already offered to host a visitor.
+Some institutions with long-standing experience in DBS as treatment for dystonia, autonomic failure in atypical parkinsonism or neurorehabilitation have already offered to host a visitor.
 Find their offers here.

 If your institution is willing to host a fellow, please let us know!

 Thank you for sharing your knowledge with the network!

-You can also contact other ERN-RND expert centers or contact us for support to find a host.
+You can contact other ERN-RND expert centers or contact us for support to find a host.

-In addition to the ERN-RND, especially ERN EuroNMD and EpiCARE expert centers might offer relevant neurorehabilitation therapies eligible for funding by the ERN-RND exchange programme.
+In addition to the ERN-RND other ERN expert centers might offer relevant neurorehabilitation therapies eligible for funding by the ERN-RND exchange programme, especially ERN EuroNMD and EpiCARE expert centers.
 Members of other ERNs interested in visiting an ERN-RND Healthcare Provider should generally apply at their ERN network for support.